 OK….
 So there will be a gymnastics fan out there saying but you do gymnastics to music too!
 Floor routines are done to music and rhythmic gymnastic routines are accompanied by music.
 And I will say this – yes they are accompanied by music.

 A gymnast doesn’t flip to the beat of the music or choose the types of tricks they are going to do based on the music choice either.
 They use the music to give an anchor for how long they are taking and every now and then add in a dance element to ensure they are doing all their tricks within the right timing as points are taken off their score for going over set time limits.

-Another reason I would enrol my child into dance over gymnastics is if they were showing signs that they would excel in gymnastics.
+Another reason I would enrol my child into gymnastics over dance is if they were showing signs that they would excel in gymnastics.
 Some of these signs would be:

-- Having good flexibility especially in their back allowing them to easily do tricks such as backbends and walkovers just by watching and copying others.
+- Having good flexibility, especially in their back allowing gymnasts to easily do tricks such as backbends and walkovers just by watching and copying others.

-- If I knew they were probably going to be deficient in the height department based on our family genes.
-There is no other way to go about saying it, but gymnasts are generally small and petite pocket rockets whose shorter limbs and height allow them to master their acrobatic tricks and tumbling.
+- There is no other way to go about saying it, but gymnasts are generally small and petite pocket rockets whose shorter limbs and height allow them to master their acrobatic tricks and tumbling.
 (A caveat to this is rhythmic gymnasts who are taller and have longer limbs in general – see next point)